Alternative Education Sustainable Landscapes

-We work with groups of young people and students aged 8-19 from a wide range of backgrounds and in particular we specialise in working with 'hard-to-reach' young people, including those with emotional needs, learning difficulties or problems with drug and alcohol abuse and offending behaviour.
+We work with groups of young people and students aged 8-19 from a wide range of backgrounds and in particular we specialise in working with 'hard-to-reach' young people, including those with emotional needs and learning difficulties.

 Young Peoples Wild Flower Project